The Boots Desk

 • Do I need to re-treat waterproof leather boots?

-For factory-treated waterproof leather (Blondo, Blundstone, Sorel), the treatment lasts about a year of regular wear before waning.
-Re-apply a waterproofing wax or spray annually — the brand usually recommends a specific product.
-Gore-Tex lined boots don’t need re-treating; the membrane is internal.
-Rubber boots never need treatment.
-Signs your leather needs re-treatment: water no longer beads on the surface, dark wet-spots form within minutes of light rain.
+For factory-treated waterproof leather (Blondo, Blundstone, Sorel), follow the brand's care schedule rather than assuming the finish lasts indefinitely.
+Re-apply a compatible waterproofing wax or spray when the brand recommends it or when water stops beading.
+Gore-Tex lined boots protect through an internal membrane; rubber boots are a different care category.
+Signs your leather needs attention: water no longer beads on the surface or dark wet spots form quickly in light rain.

 More boots guides